8go/matrix-commander/README.md

                         This option --topic specifies the topics to be used with the command --room-create.
   -m MESSAGE [MESSAGE ...], --message MESSAGE [MESSAGE ...]
                         Send this message.
+Message data must not be binary data, it must be text.
+If no '-m' is used and no other conflictingarguments are provided, and information is
-If not specified, and no input piped in from stdin, then message will be read from stdin, i.e. keyboard.
+                        piped into the program, then the piped data will be used as message.
+Finally, if there are no operations at all in the arguemnts, then a message will be read from stdin, i.e. from the keyboard.
 This option can be used multiple times to send multiple messages.
 If there is data piped into this program, then first data from the pipe is published, then messages from this option are published.
-Messages will be sent last, i.e. after objects like images, audio, files, etc. To force that no message is sent, use "-m ''".
+Messages will be sent last, i.e. after objects like images, audio, files, events, etc.
                         Input piped via stdin can additionally be specified with the special character '-'.
 If you want to feed a text message into matrix-commander via a pipe, via stdin, then specify the special character '-'.
 If '-' is specified as message, then the program will read the message from stdin.
 If your message is literally '-' then use '\-' as message in the argument. '-' may appear in any position, i.e. '-m "start" - "end"' will send 3 messages out of which the second one is read from stdin. '-' may appear only once overall in all arguments.
   -i IMAGE [IMAGE ...], --image IMAGE [IMAGE ...]
                         Send this image.
 This option can be used multiple